-Separate accounts liabilities declined \$290 million as of March 31, 2005 compared to December 31, 2004.
-The decrease was primarily attributable to unfavorable investment results since December 31, 2004.
-Net deposits and transfers from fixed accounts were more than offset by contract charges and surrenders and benefits.
+Separate accounts liabilities declined slightly as of June 30, 2005 compared to December 31, 2004.
+The decrease was attributable to net deposits, transfers from fixed accounts and modest investment results being more than offset by surrenders and benefits and contract charges.
+Variable annuity and life deposits in the second quarter of 2005 increased 3.6% compared to the same period in the prior year due to higher variable annuity deposits.
+The impact of recent enhancements to the underlying investment funds, the guaranteed accumulation benefit, the guaranteed withdrawal benefit and our new marketing approach are beginning to have a positive impact on variable annuity deposits.
 Variable annuity contractholders often allocate a significant portion of their initial variable annuity contract deposit into a fixed rate investment option.
 The level of this activity is reflected above in the deposits allocated to fixed accounts, while all other transfer activity between the fixed and separate accounts investment options is reflected in net transfers from fixed accounts.
 The liability for the fixed portion of variable annuity contracts is reflected in contractholder funds.

-Net investment income increased 13.4% in the first quarter of 2005 compared to the same period of 2004, primarily due to the effect of higher portfolio balances, partially offset by lower portfolio yields.
+Net investment income increased 15.1% in the three months ended June 30, 2005 and 14.3% in the first six months of 2005 compared to the same periods of 2004.
+The increases in both periods were primarily due to the effect of higher portfolio balances, partially offset by lower portfolio yields.
 Higher portfolio balances resulted from the investment of cash flows from operating and financing activities related primarily to deposits from fixed annuities, institutional funding agreements and interest-sensitive life policies.
-Investment balances as of March 31, 2005, increased 2.6% from December 31, 2004.
+Investments as of June 30, 2005 increased 7.3% from December 31, 2004.
 The lower portfolio yields were primarily due to purchases, including reinvestments, of fixed income securities with yields lower than the current portfolio average.